google/zetasql/docs/date_functions.md

 ```
 1. DATE(year, month, day)
 2. DATE(timestamp_expression[, timezone])
+3. DATE(datetime_expression)
 ```

 **Description**

 1. Constructs a DATE from INT64 values representing the year, month, and day.
-2. Converts a `timestamp_expression` to a DATE data type.
+2. Extracts the DATE from a TIMESTAMP expression.
 It supports an optional parameter to [specify a timezone][date-functions-link-to-timezone-definitions].
 If no timezone is specified, the default timezone, which is implementation defined, is used.
+3. Extracts the DATE from a DATETIME expression.

 **Return Data Type**